-SEOUL: North Korean leader Kim Jong-Un sent condolences on Wednesday over the death of Unification Church founder Sun Myung Moon, fuelling speculation he might send a delegation to the funeral in South Korea next week.
+SEOUL (AFP) - North Korean leader Kim Jong-Un sent condolences Wednesday over the death of Unification Church founder Sun Myung Moon, fuelling speculation he might send a rare delegation to South Korea for the funeral.

 Moon, a self-styled messiah who gathered a global following behind his church and spawned a multibillion business empire, died on Monday at the age of 92.